telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/create-with-dynamic-columns-and-data-types.md

 # Create Grids with Dynamic Columns and Data Types

-The example below demonstrates how to create a Kendo UI Grid with column and data fields information which is retrieved during runtime.
+The example below demonstrates how to create a Kendo UI Grid with column and data-field information that is retrieved during runtime.

 ###### Example